-"(c) COMPENSATION.-Subject to such rules as may be adopted by the Review Board, the chairperson, without regard to the provisions of title 5, United States Code, governing appointments in the competitive service and without regard to the provisions of chapter 51 and subchapter III of chapter 53 of that title relating to classification and General Schedule pay rates, may-
+diately terminate the person's employment. "(c) COMPENSATION.-Subject to such rules as may be adopted by the Review Board, the chairperson, without regard to the provisions of title 5, United States Code, governing appointments in the competitive service and without regard to the provisions of chapter 51 and subchapter III of chapter 53 of that title relating to classification and General Schedule pay rates, may-

-"(1) appoint an Executive Director, who shall be paid at a rate not to exceed the rate of basic pay for level V of the Executive Schedule; and

-"(2) appoint and fix compensation of such other personnel as may be necessary to carry out this Act.
+"(1) appoint an Executive Director, who shall be paid at a rate not to exceed the rate of basic pay for level V of the Executive Schedule: and level V of the Executive Schedule; and "(2) appoint and fix compensation of such other personnel as may be necessary to carry out this Act.

-"(d) ADVISORY COMMITTEES.-(1) The Review Board shall have the authority to create advisory committees to assist in fulfilling the responsibilities of the Review Board under this Act.
+sonnel as may be necessary to carry out this Act. "(d) ADVISORY COMMITTEES.-(1) The Review Board shall have the authority to create advisory committees to assist in fulfilling the responsibilities of the Review Board under this Act.